Consulting Association: Trade union collusion

 Stephan Quant claimed to have brought several trade union officials to his club, the Naval and Military, for a meal.
 He further claimed that "I had close relationships with UCATT, particularly a bloke called Jeremy Swain in London.
 I first met Swain in 1991, when he was just a regional officer, so I've known him for 20 years."

 In 2013 UCATT executive council announced that, from 2014, industrial relations managers would no longer be invited to conference.

 In December 2021, construction union Unite launched a search for evidence of collusion with blacklisting by officers of the union and its predecessors.
 Its legal advisers were gathering evidence from previous court cases and taking testimony from witnesses for the inquiry.
 The Blacklist Support Group said: "Over many decades, the senior leadership of construction unions actively encouraged a business friendly model of trade unionism, where cultivating partnership arrangements with employers was often given priority over fighting for workers rights.
 Overly friendly relationships developed between union officials and managers, this is the context in which information detrimental to union members was being discussed."

+In April 2023, Unite launched an independent inquiry to investigate possible collusion by union officials in construction sector blacklisting.
+The inquiry, led by a fully independent team of lawyers, would examine whether some trade union officers had been aware of, or had colluded with, the blacklisting of their own members.